Five-Colleges-Incorporated/fetch-codereview/workflows/accession/01_pageload.md

 #### The good

-Consistent layout and calls to get data from database.
+Consistent file layout and calls to get data from database.
-Multiple backend services composed together into a single store.
+Multiple backend services composed together into a single logical store.
+(fat model in js at least)

-SQLAlchemy back_populates vs backref
+SQLAlchemy back_populates vs backref is more readable

 #### The ok but notable